particle-iot/docs/src/content/support/general/pricing.md

 The price and what's included with the Device Cloud differs for Wi-Fi and cellular devices:
 - **Wi-Fi**: your first 100 devices are always free.
-When you’re ready to scale higher, talk to our team for more volume details.
+For fleets larger than 100 devices, you will be charged $1.29 per device/mo.
 - **Cellular**: The first 3 months for each device is free.
 After 3 months, you will be charged $2.99 per device/mo., which includes 3MB of cellular data